kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 This decisions might seem very technical or bringing "not-so-high" value as other features.
-But for the Kubewarden team, it's important we provide a solution that can be suitable for as many people as possible.
+But for the Kubewarden team, it's important we provide a solution that is suitable for as many people as possible.

 And at the same time, we try to keep the project as convergent as